How to Add User to Farm Administrator Group in SharePoint?

 stsadm -o adduser -url <Central Admin URL> -userlogin “Global\FarmAdmin” -useremail “FarmAdmin@domain.com” -group “Farm Administrators” -username “Farm Administrator”

-Just adding user to SharePoint Farm administrators group will not serve the purpose.
-If users are only added to central administration farm administrators group (and below two steps are skipped!), they will get “Access denied” error when they try to invoke STSADM command.
+Just adding a user to the SharePoint Farm administrators group will not serve the purpose.
+If users are only added to the central administration farm administrators group (and the below two steps are skipped!), they will get an “Access denied” error when they try to invoke the STSADM command.

 They will get: “The local farm is not accessible.
 Cmdlets with FeatureDependencyId are not registered.”
 Error if they try to use SharePoint PowerShell cmdlets.